JeremTech/Forge-Modding-Helper/README.md

 [![License](https://img.shields.io/github/license/jeremtech/Forge-Modding-Helper?style=flat-square)](https://github.com/JeremTech/Forge-Modding-Helper/blob/master/LICENSE)

 Forge Modding Helper is an utility software to manage Forge's Workspace.
-Forge Modding Helper is only available for Windows 10.
+Forge Modding Helper is only available for Windows 10, and the .Net Framework 4.7.1 is required.

 ## Version